apache/incubator-spot/dev/release/README.md

 ## **Overview**

-This document describes the Release Process to perform the official Apache SPOT (Incubating) release following the [Apache Software Foundation Release Policy](http://incubator.apache.org/guides/releasemanagement.html#best-practice).
+This document describes the Release Process to perform the official Apache Spot (Incubating) release following the [Apache Software Foundation Release Policy](http://incubator.apache.org/guides/releasemanagement.html#best-practice).

 ### **Requirements**

 As a Release Manager (RM), you should create a code signing key to sign the release artifacts following this [guide](http://www.apache.org/dev/openpgp.html#generate-key).

-Public key should be detached and added in to the KEYS file in SPOT Repo under: https://dist.apache.org/repos/dist/dev/incubator/spot/KEYS
+Public key should be detached and added in to the KEYS file in Spot Repo under: https://dist.apache.org/repos/dist/dev/incubator/spot/KEYS

 ### **Policy documents**